tdavidcl/ndspmhd-examples/HYDRO/test7-3D-sedov-blast-wave/README-sedov.txt

   Or use the splash settings files with these preset:

-  nsplash -p coldens -r 8 -dev /xw    sedov_0*.dat
+  splash -p coldens -r 8 -dev /xw    sedov_0*.dat

 - Plot a slice of the density: